Warm-starting outer approximation for parameterized convex MINLP: Problem formulation and background

-To solve a multiobjective optimization problem we can use so-called nonlinear scalarization techniques which, compared to the common weighted-sum method, can find all nondominated points even in the case of non-convex problems meaning that it is suitable for integer optimization.
+To solve a multiobjective optimization problem we can use so-called nonlinear scalarization techniques which can find all nondominated points even in the case of non-convex problems meaning that it is suitable for integer optimization.
 The most well-known of these nonlinear scalarization techniques is the so-called $\varepsilon$-constraint method.
 The method considers the problem of minimizing one of the objective functions, for instance $f_p$, while constraining the other elements of $f$ by upper bounds $\varepsilon_j$.
 For consistency of notation, the upper bounds will be denoted by $\lambda_j$ since they are the parameters of this scalarization.
 We obtain the problem as

 Any optimal solution to \eqref{eq:eps_prob} is at least a weakly efficient point for \eqref{MOP}.
 In case the optimal solution of \eqref{eq:eps_prob} is unique, then it is even an efficient point for \eqref{MOP}.
-On the other hand, any efficient point for \eqref{MOP}, or correspondingly nondominated point for \eqref{MOP}, can be found with the $\varepsilon$-constraint method by an appropriate parameter choice.
+On the other hand, any efficient point for \eqref{MOP}, or correspondingly a nondominated point for \eqref{MOP}, can be found with the $\varepsilon$-constraint method by an appropriate parameter choice.

 Choosing the values of the $\lambda_j$ is not trivial if $p \geq 3$.
 To finely discretize the values for each $\lambda_j$ within a range and to solve the whole family of problems \eqref{eq:eps_prob} for all these parameters can make the problem too computationally demanding.
 For $p = 2$, referred to as biobjective, the problem \eqref{eq:eps_prob} reduces to minimizing one objective function and constraining the other.
 This means that we only need to solve \eqref{eq:eps_prob} for a scalar sequence of values for $\lambda$ to find at least a subset of the set of nondominated points.